Docs/Getting started/Introduction

 Needs your attention

-This panel surfaces items Off Hours cannot handle automatically — things requiring a human decision.
-Examples: an expired Amazon account connection, a Prime Day approaching with no event rule configured, or an ACOS spike exceeding your threshold.
+This panel surfaces items Off Hours cannot handle automatically, things requiring a human decision.
+Examples: an expired Amazon seller connection, a Prime Day approaching with no event rule configured, or an ACOS spike exceeding your threshold.
 Items are ranked by urgency.

 Activity feed

 The activity feed shows every automated action Off Hours took in the last 24 hours.
-Each entry shows the time, action, campaign group, and which rule triggered it.
+Each entry shows the time, the action, the rule that triggered it, and the delta.
+The full audit history lives on the Change log page.

 dashboard.off-hours.app → Activity feed